tony-vn/KnightsTour/README.md

 ![Console Picture](imgs/8x8ktConsolePrintExampleShort.png)

 ### Future Considerations
-- Test the program's performance and display it
+- Test the program's performance more exhaustively and display it
-- Explore the other algorithms to solve the problem
+- Explore other algorithms to solve the problem
 - Add a graphical and user interface